ArianeBeaudin/arianebeaudin.github.io/_posts/2020-04-03-introducing-ravirer.md

 I could also say that Ravirer is my sense-making laboratory.
 You'll be able to find here my thoughts on queer utopias and activism namely.
 You'll find below a more detailed list of topics as my digital garden grows.

-If you want to know more about me or what I'm doing, you can jump to the[/about page](http://ravirer.com/about) or the [/now page](http://www.ravirer.com/now).
+If you want to know more about me or what I'm doing, you can jump to the [/about page](http://ravirer.com/about) or the [/now page](http://www.ravirer.com/now).